CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 I mentioned above that his strengths and weaknesses make sense for his position, and therein lies the final portion of this article, which will be the rating system that I came up with.
 How can we judge players if they play two different positions and thus have statistical profiles that vary wildly from one another?
 For example, a Striker and Centre-Back, the most diametrically opposed positions on the field?
 The simplest answer would be to simply average out their percentile ranks, right?

 Long story short, I tried to balance each statistic based on how important they were to fulfilling a player's position on the field.
-For example, a Striker’s Goals and Assists (G/A) percentile rankings matter a lot more than their blocked shots because that is what they are there to do.
+For example, a Striker’s Goals and Assists (G/A) percentile and Relative Ability rankings matter a lot more than their blocked shots because that is what they are there to do.
 In weighing all the stats such that the total weight is equal to 100, G/A accounts for more than half of the final output (for a Striker).
 Of course, the weight changes for each statistic based on the position.
-Each positional weight takes into account the 18 statistics I collected and ranked and produces a Weighted Percentile Average (WPA).
+Each positional weight takes into account the 24 statistics I collected and ranked and produces a Weighted Percentile Average (WPA).
 It sounds fancy, but don’t worry about it.
-When looking at my work, all you need to know at a glance is that 60 is typically the average in any given season, anything 65-75 is good to great, and 80+ is amazing.
+When looking at my work, all you need to know at a glance is that 50-60 is typically the average in any given season, anything 65-75 is good to great, and 80+ is amazing.
 The highest grades in a season typically fall in the high 80s.
-JGL's simple WPA grade for 2024 was 62.2, which was above average.
-Note that this does NOT mean he was better than 62.2% of CPL players in 2022.
-Even though it uses percentile rankings, it acts more like a rating system akin to one you would see on football apps or websites.
+Tyr Walker's simple WPA in 2024 was 65.3.
+Note that this does NOT mean he was better than 65.3% of CPL players in 2024.
+Even though it uses percentile rankings as a portion of its model, it acts more like a rating system akin to one you would see on football apps or websites.

 One thing of note here is that the relative weights of each metric are entirely arbitrary.
 My experience playing and watching the game has led me to value certain characteristics in a player and a position; thus, I have weighted the stats accordingly (also, some adjustments were necessary to make the grades come out relatively equal – more on that later).
 Someone else might have slightly different priorities and thus might have different weights – every advanced metric model will have its own bias according to its author.
 While the relative weights are mostly personal, there were some compromises to general consensus, so while my model might never be fully transparent, I hope it does reflect a certain universality.